SaurabhShitole3/Amazon_UI-Clone/README.md

 # Amazon_UI-Clone
-Food Delivery Website using HTML and CSS
+Amazon UI Cone Website using HTML and CSS